pingcap/docs-tidb-operator/en/get-started.md

 - [minikube](https://minikube.sigs.k8s.io/docs/start/): version 1.0.0+ .minikube requires a compatible hypervisor.
 For details, refer to minikube installation instructions.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): version >= 1.12

-You can start a Kubernetes cluster directly using minikube start.
-Mainland China users can mirror the repository through gcr.io.
-Each of these methods is described below.

-#### Start a Kubernetes cluster using minikube start

 After minikube is installed, run the following command to start a minikube Kubernetes cluster:

 {{< copyable "shell-regular" >}}